r-spatialecology/shar/paper.md

 # Methodological background

-To analyze species-habitat associations, potential dependencies between the object locations and the environmental conditions need to be broken by randomizing the data as null model.
+To analyze species-habitat associations, potential dependencies between the object locations and the environmental conditions need to be broken by randomizing the data as a null model.
 Within the field of spatial point pattern analysis, there are two related approaches to break potential dependencies [@Plotkin2000; @Harms2001].
 Both require the spatial location of all objects, as well as raster data for environmental conditions.

-The first approach to simulate null model data, is to randomizes the environmental data, while keeping the object locations stable.
+The first approach to simulate null model data is to randomize the environmental data, while keeping the object locations stable.
 This can be achieved by shifting the raster data around a torus ("Torus translation test") or using a random walk algorithm ("Randomized-habitats procedure") [@Harms2001].
-The second approach, is to randomizes the object locations, while keeping the environmental data stable.
+The second approach is to randomizes the object locations, while keeping the environmental data stable.
 This can be achieved by fitting point process models to the object locations ("gamma test") [@Plotkin2000] or using a simulated annealing approach ("pattern reconstruction") [@Kirkpatrick1983].

 The two approaches differ in how they randomize the null model data, but both control for potential biotic processes by preserving the spatial structure of the data [@Plotkin2000; @Wiegand2014] and result in similar results.